 Heat a saute pan over medium/medium low heat.

-Add 1 clove of minced garlic.
+Add 1 tablespoon of unsalted butter.

-Add 1 cup of vegetable broth.
+Add 1 cup of beef stock.

 Add sea salt and white pepper.